PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

 \section{Preliminaries}

-In this section, we briefly review adversarial attacks, PINNs, and some current typical residual-based adaptive sampling strategies.
+In this section, we provide a brief review of adversarial attacks, PINNs, and some current typical residual-based adaptive sampling strategies.

-\subsection{Adversarial Attacks}
+\subsection{Adversarial attacks}

-Locating samples that fail the current model approximation is a well-studied topic in deep learning called adversarial attacks.
+Locating samples that fail the current model approximation is a well-studied topic in deep learning known as adversarial attacks.
 Adversarial attacks are tiny perturbations added to the original sample that can lead to neural network misclassification or regression failure \cite{ning2023evaluating}.
-Deep neural networks have demonstrated impressive generalization across different tasks, but are often threatened by adversarial samples \cite{szegedy2013intriguing}.
+While deep neural networks have demonstrated impressive generalization across different tasks, they are frequently vulnerable to adversarial samples \cite{szegedy2013intriguing}.

-Adversarial attacks can be divided into white-box attacks \cite{szegedy2013intriguing, goodfellow2014explaining, kurakin2016adversarial, carlini2017towards, moosavi2016deepfool}, for which the attacker knows the parameters and gradient of the model, and black-box attacks \cite{papernot2017practical,ilyas2018black,wierstra2014natural,su2019one}, for which the attacker can only access the input and output of the model.
-In terms of the attacker's purpose, it can be divided into targeted attacks and non-targeted attacks.
+Adversarial attacks can be divided into white-box attacks \cite{szegedy2013intriguing}\cite{goodfellow2014explaining}\cite{kurakin2016adversarial}\cite{carlini2017towards}\cite{moosavi2016deepfool}, for which the attacker knows the parameters and gradients of the model, and black-box attacks \cite{papernot2017practical}\cite{ilyas2018black}\cite{wierstra2014natural}\cite{su2019one}, for which the attacker can only access the input and output of the model.
+In terms of the attacker's objective, adversarial attacks can be classified into targeted attacks and non-targeted attacks.
 Targeted attacks means that the attacker tricks the model to misclassify the original sample into a specified class.
 On the other hand, non-targeted attacks only require the model to fail the task.
 For a regression problem that approximates a function $r(x)\in\mathbb{R}$ with $r(x;\theta)\in\mathbb{R}$, targeted adversarial attack is an optimization problem that

 where $\mathcal{L}(\cdot)$ is a distance function of $r(x+\zeta;\theta)$ and $r(x+\zeta)$, and $\epsilon$ is the threshold of maximum allowable adversarial perturbation.